-Documents indicated in this preamble as being available in the docket, are part of docket CGD05-02-061 and are available for inspection or copying at Commander (Aoax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Comments and materials received from the public as well as documents indicated in this preamble as being available in the docket, are part of docket CGD05-01-053 and are available for inspection or copying at Commander (Aoax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
-Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a NPRM.
-The event will be held on Saturday, September 21, 2002.
-There is not sufficient time to allow for an appropriate notice and comment period, prior to the event.
-Because of the danger posed to approximately 175 swimmers competing within a confined area, special local regulations are necessary to provide for the safety of event participants, spectator craft and other vessels transiting the event area.
+In keeping with 5 U.S.C.
+553(b)(B) and 553(d)(3), the Coast Guard finds that good cause exists for not publishing a NPRM and for making this rule effective less than 30 days after publication in the Federal Register.
+The swimming event will take place on September 15, 2001.
+The special local regulations are necessary to provide for the safety of event participants, support vessels, spectator craft and other vessels transiting the event area.
 For the safety concerns noted, it is in the public interest to have these regulations in effect during the event.
 In addition, advance notifications will be made via the Local Notice to Mariners, marine information broadcasts, and area newspapers.

 Background and Purpose

 The Coast Guard is establishing temporary special local regulations on specified waters of the Delaware River between Pea Patch Island and Delaware City, Delaware.
-The temporary special local regulations will be in effect from 1:15 p.m. to 3:15 p.m. on September 21, 2002.
+The temporary special local regulations will be in effect from 7:45 a.m. to 10:15 a.m. eastern time on September 15, 2001.
 The effect will be to restrict general navigation in the regulated area during the event.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

-This rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
+This rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866 and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
-It is not “significant” under the regulatory policies and procedures of the Department of Transportation (DOT) (44 FR 11040; February 26, 1979).
+It is not significant under the regulatory policies and procedures of the Department of Transportation (DOT) (44 FR 11040; February 26, 1979).

-Although this rule prevents traffic from transiting a portion of the Delaware River during the event, the effect of this rule will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via the Local Notice to Mariners, marine information broadcasts, and area newspapers so mariners can adjust their plans accordingly.
+Although this regulation prevents traffic from transiting a portion of the Delaware River during the event, the Start Printed Page 46378effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via the Local Notice to Mariners, marine information broadcasts, and area newspapers so mariners can adjust their plans accordingly.